QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Conclusion

 \section{Conclusion}

-This research aimed at ameliorating one of the major drawbacks of association rule classification: the adherence of the rules comprising the classifier to the multidimensional grid created by discretization of numerical attributes.
-Quantitative Classification based on Associations (QCBA) is, to the author's knowledge, the first non-fuzzy association rule classification approach that recovers part of the information lost in prediscretization.
-Note that QCBA is not a standalone learning algorithm, but rather a collection of postprocessing steps applied after rule lists were learnt with an arbitrary rule learning algorithm.
+This research aims to ameliorate one of the substantial limitations of association rule classification: the adherence of the rules that the classifier is composed of to the multidimensional grid created by discretisation of numerical attributes.
+Quantitative classification based on associations (QCBA) is, to the authors' knowledge, the first non-fuzzy association rule classification approach that recovers part of the information lost in prediscretisation.
+QCBA is not a standalone learning algorithm but rather a palette of postprocessing steps, from which some can be selected to enhance the results of an arbitrary rule learning algorithm.

-Our initial expectation was that the application of QCBA will result mainly in improvements of classification accuracy.
-While we saw such improvements on most datasets, the evaluation somewhat surprisingly showed that the proposed tuning steps also lead to smaller model size.
-QCBA consistently reduced the number of rules and their length for all three ARC algorithms, whose models were postprocessed in our benchmark.
-These reductions are substantial: about 50\% less total number of conditions for CBA, 35\% for SBRL and even 78\% for IDS.
+Prior research shows that learning algorithms that directly work with numerical attributes do not often have better predictive performance than when the discretisation is performed as part of preprocessing \cite{ghodke2007investigation,bryson2001attribute}.
+Our results obtained for classification rules are partly in line with the aforementioned conclusions that were obtained for decision trees and probabilistic approaches.

+As part of the evaluation, we postprocessed models generated by CBA, CMAR, CPAR, IDS, FOIL2, PRM and SBRL and compared the result of the postprocessing with the baseline version.
+There was an improvement in predictive accuracy or the won-tie-loss record for all baseline methods except CMAR.
+While the effect on predictive accuracy was typically relatively small, bigger and consistent improvements could be observed for model size.
+For example, baseline CMAR generated by far the largest model which the QCBA algorithm reduced by nearly 80\% without negatively affecting the predictive performance.

-An interesting area of future work would be combining QCBA with a wider range of base rule learning algorithms.
-Also, real-world datasets contain typically both numerical and categorical attributes, while the presented work addresses only quantitative attributes.
+An interesting area of future work would be combining QCBA with a broader range of base rule learning algorithms and problems, such as multilabel classification \cite{rapp2021boomer,hullermeier2020rule}.
+The incorporation of a wider range of rule quality measures could also have a positive impact on predictive performance \cite{wrobel2016rule}.
+Real-world datasets typically contain both numerical and categorical attributes, while the presented work addresses only quantitative attributes.
 There is a complementary line of research on merging the categorical attributes by creating multi-value rule sets \cite{wang2018multi}, with very promising results in terms of gains in accuracy and comprehensibility.
 Since QCBA has a modular architecture, some of its tuning steps can become building blocks in a combined approach that would generate small, yet accurate models on data containing mixed attribute types.